 All of these principles combine to give you a clearer picture of how your audience thinks.
 When applying these principles, think about how they fall in line with your objectives, including how you intend to influence your follower base.
 From there, adjust your planned approach to suit the situation at hand.

 Content is often thought of as the single most important commodity online.
 Being able to provide valuable content to your audience is going to be your biggest role as an influencer.
-As such, you need to know how to pick the right kind of content they need.
+As such, you need to know how to pick the right kind of content.
+Understanding your audience’s particular wants and needs become important here.
+Mountain dew have perfectly captured the zany meme-focused content that their audience enjoys:

 Keeping the information flowing